coertklaver/solve-it/README.md

 **Mitigations**: something that can be done to prevent a weakness from occurring, or to minimise its impact.

 Each of these concepts are contained in subfolders within the [\data](https://github.com/SOLVE-IT-DF/solve-it/tree/main/data) subfolder.
-Each technique, weakness, and mitigation is represented as a json file that can be directly viewed.
+Each technique, weakness, and mitigation is represented as a JSON file that can be directly viewed.

 ## Viewing the knowledge base in a spreadsheet

 Pre-generated xlsx files can be found in the [releases](https://github.com/SOLVE-IT-DF/solve-it/releases) section, published at regular intervals.
 The most up-to-date version can be found [here](https://github.com/SOLVE-IT-DF/solve-it/blob/main/.repo_info/solve-it-latest.xlsx), which is auto-generated on each commit.

 If you want to generate your own from the raw data (useful if you are adding or editing content), a utility script is provided, `reporting_scripts/generate_excel_from_kb.py`.
-This python3 script will generate an Excel spreadsheet (solve-it.xlsx) based on the current version of the json data (using the solve-it.json categorisations).
+This python3 script will generate an Excel spreadsheet (solve-it.xlsx) based on the current version of the JSON data (using the solve-it.json categorisations).
 This uses the Python xlsxwriter package.

 Another utility script `reporting_scripts/generate_evaluation.py` can be used with a list of technique IDs provided as command line arguments.
 This provides a repackaged checklist of the supplied techniques, with their weaknesses and potential mitigations.
 This can be used to review a case, an SOP, a tool workflow, and more.
 See example in [SOLVE-IT examples repository](https://github.com/SOLVE-IT-DF/solve-it-examples/tree/main/forensic_workflow_example_forensic_imaging).